 How about the acoustic album BOOK OF SHADOWS that you did with Zakk in 1996?

-That album could have been a second album of Pride and Glory, do you agree with that?
+That album could have been the second album of Pride and Glory.
+Do you agree with that?

 Is there any chance that you would someday record again with Pride and Glory?